libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 Setting the Offer and Answer SDP on the browser triggers the sending of STUN packets to the server.
 The server then creates the browser's Offer SDP using the values in the STUN Binding Request.

 The browser and server then engage in a DTLS handshake, opening a DTLS connection that WebRTC can run SCTP on top of.
 Since the server does not know the TLS certificate of the browser, a [Noise handshake](https://github.com/libp2p/specs/blob/master/noise/README.md) is initiated by the server using the fingerprints in the SDP as inputs to the [prologue data](https://noiseprotocol.org/noise.html#prologue) and completed by the browser over the Data Channel.
+This handshake authenticates the browser, though Noise is not utilized for the encryption of data.
 DTLS-encrypted SCTP data is now ready to be exchanged over the UDP socket.

 In contrast to standard WebRTC signaling, signaling is completely removed in libp2p browser-to-server communication, and that Signal Channels aren't needed.
 Removing signaling results in fewer roundtrips to establish a Data Channel and the added complexity of creating signaling.
 Additionally, in standard WebRTC, where Signal Channels were needed due to router restrictions, latency is lowered on all traffic using direct communication in libp2p.